Life Sciences (School of)

-Tropical marine ecosystems provide important resources locally and globally, and support the livelihoods of more than ½ billion people around the world.
-Tropical marine resources are threatened by a number of different factors including global environmental change, overexploitation, and environmental degradation caused by coastal development.
+Marine ecosystems provide important resources locally and globally, and support the livelihoods of more than half a billion people around the world.
+Marine resources, however, are threatened by a number of different factors, including global environmental change, over-exploitation, pollution and environmental degradation caused by coastal development.

-2. Discuss the environmental, social and economic impacts of tropical marine resources and prospects for more sustainable production and harvesting;
+2. Discuss the environmental, social and economic impacts of marine resources and prospects for more sustainable production and harvesting

-3. Discuss biotechnology industries based around tropical marine resources
+3. Discuss biotechnology industries based around marine resources

 4. Discuss biotechnological products stemming from marine resources

 5. Explain how marine invertebrates can inspire new materials and technologies

 6. Explain the status and trends in global marine fisheries, with emphasis on marine environments

 7. Demonstrate an appreciation of the differing roles and agendas of stakeholders associated with local and international marine resource development and an understanding of approaches suited to enhanced planning and management

 8. Show competence in distilling complex nucleic-acid sequence data into meaningful figures and interpreting the data

 9. Show competence in retrieving relevant information from diverse sources